centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

 > **Deprecated**
 >
 > This mode should no longer be used because it does not allow data
-> synchronization between Central and Remote Server UI.
+> synchronization between the central and the remote server UI.

 </TabItem>
 </Tabs>

 ## Step 3: Export the configuration

-1. From the Poller list, select the Remote Server and click **Export configuration**.
+1. From the poller list, select the remote server and click **Export configuration**.

 2. Then check the first three boxes and click **Export**: